Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: A modular design, plenty of tools, and easy-to-clean dust container put this model at the top.

-Shark’s nimble Rotator Lift-Away vacuum cleaner is the ideal carpet-cleaning machine, no matter what your goals are.
+Shark’s nimble Rotator Lift-Away Bagless Upright vacuum cleaner is the ideal carpet-cleaning machine, no matter what your goals are.
 The 30-foot cord should be enough to easily clean a carpeted room, and the lightweight, quiet nature of this upright model was like a breath of fresh air – you can temporarily turn this model in a separated, canister system to reach the hardest-to-get areas.
 We also appreciate how easy the dust cup was to pop up and empty – carpet vacuum cleaners benefit greatly from these easy-dump containers as opposed to traditional bags.
-However, this Rotator also manages to include sealing HEPA filtration (high efficiency particulate air) technology for removing dust, dander, and other tiny allergen particles, making it great for health-related vacuuming.
+However, just like the Shark Navigator NV352, this Rotator also manages to include sealing HEPA filtration (high efficiency particulate air) technology for removing dust, dander, and other tiny allergen particles, making it great for health-related vacuuming.

 Price: $550.00 | Brush Roll: Automatic | Dust Trapping: Sealed HEPA AirClean | Container: Type U Eco-Dustbag | On Board Accessories: Yes

 WHY IT’S A TOP PICK: Power and HEPA filtration make this model good for anyone with allergies around the house.